TomPace101/nanopore_diffusion/notes.md

 That means there will be some temporary duplication.
 (I'll do it in a branch, to keep the master clean.)

+What is the ideal data folder structure for this new approach?
+We could create a top-level input files folder.
+For example, its thin-shot would have:
+- gen/thin-shot.yaml
+- mesh/thin-shot.yaml
+- model/thin-shot.yaml
+- postproc/thin-shot.yaml

 Unresolved issues/questions:
 - how are doit tasks constructed by iterating through the request(s)?
 - classes listed as TBD below.